 If you forget your passport, you’ll need to turn right back home and go get it.
 And if you don’t make it back to your flight on time, you’ll probably have to pay a fee to get booked on another flight and risk losing a day of travel.

 How to Remember: Your passport should be the very first thing you grab when you start packing for an international trip.
-If you often have trouble remembering where you put it, get yourself a nice passport holder and the Keyco Item Tracker.
-Just slip this flat card into the holder and link it to the app on your phone, and you’ll be able to find your passport at the touch of a button.
+If you often have trouble remembering where you put it, get yourself a nice passport holder and the Tile Mate.
+Just slip the Tile into the holder and link it to the app on your phone, and you’ll be able to find your passport at the touch of a button.

 A Rain Jacket